 - If you ever hear someone mention the Queen City, they are referring to Charlotte.
 It was named for Charlotte of Mecklenburg-Strelitz, the queen consort of Great Britain at the time the city was founded.

 - Many publications choose Charlotte and its surrounding suburbs, particularly in and around South Charlotte, as one of the best places to live in the country.
 Low crime rates, lower cost of living, and affordable homes all play a role in this.

-- AT&T, Bank of America, Family Dollar, NASCAR, Lowe’s Home Improvement, Wells Fargo, and Chiquita Banana all have headquarters or corporate offices in Charlotte, making it a great place to work.
-In 2013, Forbes named it one of the “Best Places for Business and Careers.”
+- Bank of America, Nucor, Duke Energy, Sonic, Brighthouse Financial, Domtar, Sealed Air, Coca-Cola Bottling Company, Lowe’s, SPX, Honeywell and Lending Tree all have headquarters or corporate offices in the Charlotte area, making it a great place to work.
+In 2019, Forbes named it one of the “Best Places for Business and Careers.”

 - Many people move from New England and New York to South Charlotte, just to get away from the cold winters.
 While Charlotte does see some cold weather and occasional snow, winters are usually mild and cool, while summers are warm and ideal for a day out on one of the many lakes in the area, such as Lake Norman, North Carolina’s largest manmade lake.